danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/ResNet.md

 - maxpool 3x3 stride 2
 ![[Pasted image 20230712175232.png]]
 ## Skip connections
+- ResNet blocks never use maxpooling to downsample, instead the first 3x3 convolution will have stride 2 and double the channels
-Since the size halves and the number of channels doubles at the first conv layer of a stage (stride 2), the skip input would not match with the stage output.
+- Since the size halves and the number of channels doubles at the first conv layer of a stage (stride 2), the skip input would not match with the stage output.
-To solve this, it's best to apply a 1x1 convolution with stride 2 and 2C channels (followed by batch norm), so we can successfully apply the sum.
+- To solve this, it's best to apply a 1x1 convolution with stride 2 and 2C channels (followed by batch norm), so we can successfully apply the sum.
 ![[Pasted image 20230712180235.png]]
 ## Bottleneck residual block
 When designing very deep residual nets, it's best to use these kind of block, which enable faster depth increase without altering computational budget.